GShenLin/RTSTemplate/README.md

 # RTSTemplate
 from HRC , learn and Refractor
-Now Use Unreal Engine 4.22.0 Blueprint p
+Now Use Unreal Engine 4.22.0 Blueprint